Looking for sources of lean vegan protein? Read our guide to the best high-protein, low-fat vegan foods to add to your diet.

 Legumes are great sources of lean vegan protein, including lentils, peas and beans.

-Lentils contain 9 grams of protein and 0.38 grams of fat per 100 grams, and are easily combined with other protein sources.
+Lentils contain 9 grams of protein and 0.38 grams of fat per 100 grams, according to USDA.
+The best thing about lentils is that they’re easy to combine with other protein sources.
 They can be used in all kinds of dishes including salads, soups, curries and even Bolognese.

 Oats

-Oats aren’t just high in fibre and other essential nutrients, they’re also a fantastic source of vegan protein.
+Oats aren’t just high in fibre and other essential nutrients, they’re also a handy source of vegan protein.

 For more information about swapping chicken with plant-based foods, check out our Choose Chicken-Free campaign.